CSDL-UMD/Rockwell/README.md

   sudo rm /etc/nginx/sites-enabled/default
   sudo vi /etc/nginx/sites-available/Rockwell.nginx
   ```
-4. Please refer to this [sample nginx file](/scripts/Deployment/sample.nginx) for the contents of the nginx file
+4. Please refer to this [nginx file](/scripts/Deployment/sample.nginx) for the contents of the nginx file

 5.Link the sites-available and sites-enabled config files
   ```